Institute for Research on Labor, Employment, and the Economy

 - To disseminate research results to policy, government, business, public, and academic communities via peer-reviewed scholarly publications, working papers, instructional course content, special reports, seminar series, press releases, conferences, and briefings.

-In keeping with this mission, IRLEE comprises eight centers and programs that address various aspects of the overall mission.
+In keeping with this mission, IRLEE comprises nine centers and programs that address various aspects of the overall mission.
 These centers are described individually in the links provided on this website.

 IRLEE serves as an academic resource, providing internships and other field experience opportunities for both graduate and undergraduate students from diverse schools within the University: the Ross School of Business, the Taubman College of Architecture and Urban Planning, the Ford School of Public Policy, the School of Information, the School of Social Work, and the School of Public Health.
 At any given time, there are between fifty and sixty students involved with almost every project at IRLEE.
 Undergraduates come from UROP, the Undergraduate Research Opportunity Program; in fact, IRLEE is the single biggest placement source for UROP students.
 Most of the students get course credit for their work at IRLEE, and some are paid through the work-study program.